kj114022/Texton/notes/Previous/STATUS_REPORT.md

 - **Files Updated**: `LibgenSource.kt`

 ### 3. **Complete Rebranding** ✅
-- All "Alexandria" references replaced with "Pantheon"
+- All "Alexandria" references replaced with "Texton"
 - No traces remaining in code, resources, or documentation

 ---